Claudia has been writing recipes online for many years. She enjoys coming up with unique and tasty dishes, especially sweet treats.

 The four ingredients that make up this milkshake not only taste great, but they are terrific sources of vitamins too.

-- Strawberries - are a nutritional powerhouse.
-They are an excellent source of Vitamin C, Folate and Manganese.
+- Strawberries - These are a nutritional powerhouse.
+They are an excellent source of vitamin C, folate, and manganese.
 They are also a good source of fiber with one serving (1 cup) providing 12% of the daily recommended value.
 Best of all, they taste great.

-- Bananas - are another great source of Vitamin C, Folate, Potassium and Manganese.
+- Bananas - These are another great source of vitamin C, folate, potassium, and manganese.
 One medium banana provides 12% of the daily recommended value of dietary fiber.
 They also add a creaminess to milkshakes.

-- Whole milk - is loaded with vitamins and minerals.
-One serving is a great source of Calcium and Vitamin D.
+- Whole milk - This is loaded with vitamins and minerals.
+One serving is a great source of calcium and vitamin D.

-- Ice Cream - is low in Sodium and is a good source of Calcium and Vitamin A.
+- Ice cream - This is low in sodium and is a good source of calcium and vitamin A.

 Combined together, these ingredients make a milkshake that is hard to beat.